A Complexity Hierarchy of Shuffles in Card-Based Protocols: Preliminaries

 \subsection{Random Cut}

 The random cut (\sh{rc}) rearranges a deck of $n$ cards into a uniformly random cyclic shift, denoted by $\{\id, \sigma, \sigma^2, \ldots, \sigma^{n-1}\}$, where $\sigma = (1\,2\,\ldots\,n)$.
+Here, $\sigma^i$ corresponds to shifting the deck cyclically by $i$ positions.
 In practice, this operation can be implemented by repeatedly performing a cut of the deck with randomly chosen cut positions~\cite{hindu}.
 This operation appears in the very first card-based protocol, the five-card trick of den Boer~\cite{5card}.